Skip to main content

 # Active project: my-engagement (a1b2c3d4-...)

-This exports the VIG_PROJECT_UUID environment variable in your shell.
-All subsequent commands in that shell session will use this project.
+This exports the VIGOLIUM_PROJECT_UUID environment variable into your shell, so every subsequent command in that shell uses this project.

 vigolium project config